315+ Telescopes Ranked

 Read our scoring methodology here

-Celestron’s Omni XLT 150 is a modern take on the classic equatorially-mounted 6” Newtonian which was a staple of amateur astronomy from the 1920s through the 1980s.
-However, it makes a number of changes and improvements on that classic design, which I will discuss in this review.
+Celestron’s Omni XLT 150 is a modern take on the classic equatorially-mounted 6” Newtonian, which was a staple of amateur astronomy from the 1920s through the 1980s.
+However, it makes a number of changes and improvements to that classic design.

 How It Stacks Up